joshdk/go-junit/README.md

 ### Data Ingestion

-This library has a number of ingestion methods for convenient.
+This library has a number of ingestion methods for convenience.

 The simplest of which parses raw JUnit XML data.